bhuvvaan/bhuvvaan.github.io/_projects/epymarl-rware.md

 ---
 layout: page
-title: Use EpyMARL on custon RWARE layouts
+title: Using EpyMARL on custon RWARE layouts
 date: 2025-02-06
 description: Part of a bigger project on efficient environment generation
 img: assets/img/epymarl-rware.gif